ashliblow/WillametteClimate/README.md

 ## Processed Data

-- A bar chart or histogram of 2025 monthly data compared to  the last 10 years.
+- A bar chart or histogram of 2025 monthly data preciptiation for Eugene, Mapleton, and Leaburg compared to  the last 10 years.
+- A bar chart or histogram of 2025 monthly data preciptiation for McKenzie's Snotel station in the last 10 years.